-TimeWorksPlus reduces mistakes in payroll processing.
+WorkforceHub reduces mistakes in payroll processing.
 Tracking time accurately is the first step to smooth and accurate payroll processing.
-TimeWorksPlus and a biometric time clock capture accurate punches and tracks time to the minute.
+Sync WorkforceHub with one of our biometric clocks to capture accurate punches and speed up payroll processing.

 When you import clean data into your payroll software, everything else falls into place.

-With TimeWorksPlus, you pay your employees for each minute they work.
+With WorkforceHub, you pay your employees for each minute they work.

 Schedule enforcement ensures that you don’t pay for punches outside of authorized shift start and end times.